NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 into the server where you ran `terraform apply` and simply run it again.
 It should state that there aren't any changes to be made and show the output again.

-Note that a copy of the this repo has been put into the ubuntu home directory for you.
-Don't be confused with this copy and the one you used to create the environment earlier.
+Note that a copy of this repo has been put into ubuntu's home directory for you.
+Don't be confused with this copy and the one you used to create the environment with earlier.
 This copy will not have the terraform state information, nor your changes to the variables.tf file.

 Execute the following commands to configure Trident to use the `ontap-san` driver.
 ```bash